sanketpatel0512/astro-ai-orchestrator/README.md

 3. **Expand the UI Dropdown:** Add the provider name to the `provider_choice` list inside the Streamlit sidebar configuration.
 4. **Update the Orchestrator Factory:** Add an `elif` block in the `build_orchestrator` function to map your new provider string to its respective LangChain instantiation logic.

+## 🌟 Example Use Cases

+* **The Narrowband Deep Dive:** "Plan a session for the Rosette Nebula using my ASI2600MC Pro.
+Give me the optimal gain setting and sub-exposure length to maximize faint detail while avoiding lunar interference."
+* **The Multi-Target Marathon:** "I have a clear window from 10 PM to 4 AM.
+Plan an itinerary that starts with the Orion Nebula and switches to the Horsehead Nebula when it reaches peak altitude."
+* **The Harmonic Drive Advantage:** "I'm using a ZWO AM5.
+When exactly should I execute the meridian flip for the Whirlpool Galaxy tonight to maximize continuous tracking time?"

 ## ⚠️ A Note on Frontier AI Evolution
 The libraries and models powering this application are in a state of rapid, constant evolution.